FloridaPlayers/Documents/Constitution.md

 7

-Section 12 – Historian The responsibilities of the Historian shall be the following:
+Section 12 – HistorianThe responsibilities of the Historian shall be the following:

--   1)
+-   1.
      Tokeepadigitalandpaperarchiveofallsavablecontentincludingbutnotlimitedto
     posters, programs etc.

--   2)
+-   2.
      Incoordinationwiththepublicistandeachindividualproduction’sproducer,toensurethat
     a photo-call takes place for each Florida Players production.

--   3\)  Toacquirephotosasasourceforallmembers.
+-   3. Toacquirephotosasasourceforallmembers.

--   4\)  ToattendallFloridaPlayerseventsandensurethatphotosaretakenat/ofeachevent.
+-   4. ToattendallFloridaPlayerseventsandensurethatphotosaretakenat/ofeachevent.

--   5)
+-   5.
      TorecordanddocumentFloridaPlayersrehearsals,technicalrehearsalsandperformances
     at the discretion of each production’s Director and Producer as outlined in their production contracts.

--   6\)  ToserveasresourceofcontentforDirectorofSpecialEvents.
+-   6. ToserveasresourceofcontentforDirectorofSpecialEvents.

--   7\)  Tomaintainanalumniregistry.
+-   7. Tomaintainanalumniregistry.

--   8)
+-   8.
      TokeepandmaintaintheFloridaPlayers’cameraandinsurethatitisreturnedsafelyto
     the Florida Players’ Storage Unit on the off-season.

--   9)
+-   9.
      TomaintainaprofessionalrelationshipwiththeSmathersLibraryArchivistandtoarchive
     documents and records throughout the year.

--   10\)  To maintain an officer’s operational handbook to be passed down to the subsequent holder  of this office.
+-   10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.

--   11\)  To plan and produce one workshop with assistance from the assistant artistic director
+-   11. To plan and produce one workshop with assistance from the assistant artistic director

 Section 13 – General Requirements of the Executive Board Officers A.
 Office hours

-1\) All officers are required to record no less than two (2) office hours per week or eight (8) office hours per month to ensure we retain said office in the Reitz Union, or another location, which requires members to put in hours to retain the office.
+1. All officers are required to record no less than two (2) office hours per week or eight (8) office hours per month to ensure we retain said office in the Reitz Union, or another location, which requires members to put in hours to retain the office.
 This requirement may not be waived.

-B. Contracts 1)
+B. Contracts

+1.
 AllExecutiveboardmembersarerequiredtosigntheirrespectiveRightsand

 Responsibilities contracts prior to taking office.
 Being found in breach